Week of June 25th 2018

 Logos Academy, 250 W. King Street, York, PA

-The York Symphony Orchestra will hold its 17th Annual Summer Music Camp, “My Opus Magnum” at Logos Academy in York the week of July 10th-14th 2017.
+The York Symphony Orchestra will hold its 18th Annual Summer Music Camp, “My Opus Magnum” at Logos Academy in York the week of June 25th – 29th 2018.
 The camp will offer youth musicians in grades 3 through 12 immersion in the composition process, learning about harmony, melody, counterpoint and rhythm as they compose their very own musical work.
 The camp emphasizes a hands-on creative approach with group instruction on individual keyboards and computer software as well as individual coaching through the songwriting process.
 Students will be divided into two sessions: Beginning Composition in the morning and Advanced Composition in the afternoon. *See below for guidelines to determine your level.

 Highly qualified instructors will offer level specific instruction and will creatively guide elementary to high school students through the process of composing a masterwork all their own.

 Chris Whittaker, Head Instructor

 Composer, conductor, pianist Chris Whittaker’s musical language of classical, jazz, and gospel music melds genres and brings people together.
 Originally from York, PA, he received his masters in orchestral conducting at the University of Michigan, and studied composition at the Peabody Institute.
 His principal teachers include Kenneth Kiesler, Stuart Malina, and Philip Lasser.
 His music has been featured on Baltimore’s 88.1 WYPR and South Central Pennsylvania’s 89.5 WITF and his compositions have been performed and broadcast throughout the United States.
 In addition to his freelance activities, Chris serves as the Director of Music at Fort Washington Collegiate Church and directs a jazz worship service at Marble Collegiate Church in New York City.
 This is Chris’s 4th summer teaching at the YSO’s My Opus Magnum.